 Before flowering, cut the stems 1 inch from the ground; you can harvest one mint plant two or three times.
 Cutaway flower stalks before they bloom for a sweeter taste.
 Cut the entire plant down to 2 to 3 inches above the soil, and it will regrow for the second harvest.
 Typically, if you are harvesting your Mint regularly, the plant going to seed won’t be an issue.

 No matter how ambitious the cook is, there are never-ending ways to use Mint in different conditions.
-You can freeze the Mint for the better flavour of fresh Mint.
+You can freeze the Mint for a better flavor of fresh mint.
 Pick the Mint in the morning, remove the stems, and pack them in a suitable freezer container.
-You can freeze Mint by chopping it and placing two teaspoons into the ice cube tray, fill it with water and freeze it for future use.
-You can also store Mint for medicines as it is suitable for coughs and colds and can have a calming effect on the nerve.back to menu ↑
+You can freeze Mint by chopping it and placing two teaspoons into the ice cube tray, filling it with water, and freezing it for future use.
+You can also store Mint for medicines as it is suitable for coughs and colds and can have a calming effect on the nerve.

 Special Considerations and Tips For Growing Mint Seeds

-Mint can be grown from seed, plant, or even one of the fast roots.
+Mint grows from seed, plant, or even one of the fast roots.
 Harvest tips regularly to keep the plant in check and encourage the best growth.
-For the best-flavoured Mint, transplant your Mint every 3-4 years.
+For the best-flavored Mint, transplant your Mint every 3-4 years.
 Mints are shallow-rooted and easy to pull out, so there is no reason to worry if you provide physical barriers.
 Such as walls, walkways, or containers.

 Mint is invasive and quickly spreads within raised beds and open garden areas.
 Once planted, underground stems root and form buds that will pop up throughout the bed and overtake other plants.
-Keep Mint contained by growing its container or in a bed with different varieties of Mint grown together.back to menu ↑
+Keep Mint contained by growing its container or in a bed with different varieties of Mint grown together.

 Mint uses in Kitchen

 There are many uses of Mint that can be used around your home, both in your kitchen and other areas of your home.
 Because it is such an easy and inexpensive plant to grow, Mint Syrup can be used for your summer drinks.
-To taste a healthy and yummy mint syrup, you have to boil Mint leave with a sugar pinch or water.
-You can chew on mint leaves for a fresh breath after a large meal.
+To taste a healthy and yummy mint syrup, you have to boil Mint and leave it with a sugar pinch or water.
+Moreover, you can chew on mint leaves for a fresh breath after a large meal.

-You can also make your mouthwash with the help of mint leaves.
+So, you can also make your mouthwash with the help of mint leaves.
 You can add mint leaves to your bath as it not only refreshes and wake up your skin but your senses as well.
 Mint tea is one of the great and easiest ways to enjoy fresh Mint.
 You can pick up the mint leaves, add a teapot, steep it for 3-7 minutes, and then strain well and enjoy.
-Keep your home smelling fresh by adding a few drops of mint oil in your living room.
+Keep your home smelling fresh by adding a few drops of mint oil to your living room.
 Mint leaves can also be used as a bug repellent.
-Place a few stems of Mint in your kitchen, and then you have to replace it with fresh leaves after few days .back to menu ↑
+Place a few stems of Mint in your kitchen, and then have to replace them with fresh leaves after a few days.

 - Use in Pesto Dishes